dgullis/tutor-match/DOCUMENTATION.md

 modules/

-This folder contains files 'users.py' 'subjects.py' 'bookings.py' each of whih contain functions for managing operations that interact with the MongoDB database.
+This folder contains files 'users.py' 'subjects.py' 'bookings.py' each of which contain functions for managing operations that interact with the MongoDB database.

 lib/firebase_token_auth.py